elHornair/seb-release/README.md

 * Implement example bulk action: Modal with list of all currently selected items.
 Possibility to adapt selection.
   Possibility to select further settings for this particular bulk action.
 Confirm / cancel button.
 * Better scrolling / fixed header on mobile
-* Migrate all Vue components from vanilla JavaScript to TypeScript (basic setup is already done, see branch `typescript`)
+* Migrate all Vue components from vanilla JavaScript to TypeScript.
+Basic TypeScript setup is done, and all JavaScript files (e.g. composables) have been migrated to TypeScript.
+However, most Vue components haven't been migrated to TypeScript yet.
+This should be done.
+See `App.vue` for an example of a Vue component written in TypeScript.
 * Paging: add dropdown "show x elements per page".
 Or maybe wo could just make this more than 10 by default.
 * A11y: focus styling could be adapted so it generates more attention (currently we use the same styling as the Edu-App)
 * Empty state / loading animation: while loading data from the API (e.g. when sorting / filtering / paging), there is a